From Audacity Development Manual

 - If you provide View > Simplified View and use the .pot file you should translate the items you want to remove and place "!" in front of them.
 Otherwise when you uncheck Simplified View there will be empty menu items.

 - Click , type "Audacity" (without quotes) in the file name box and save.
 Poedit may warn you that some strings are not translated, or that some settings have not been specified, but that is not a problem.
-Poedit will save "Audacity.po" and "Audacity.mo".
-All you need is the "Audacity.mo" file.
+Poedit will save "Audacity.po" and "Audacity.mo" (or "audacity.po" and "audacity.mo" with lower case "a" on Mac and Linux).
+All you need is the "Audacity.mo" or "audacity.mo" file.

 - Open the location to install your new "Audacity.mo" file.